perfect-solutions/maillist_checker/README.md

 # maillist_checker
 Checker for mail list.
-It uses SMTP-protocol and 550 response for check the email is alive
+It uses SMTP-protocol and 550 response for check the email is live

 # Usage
 This command must be run on the works SMTP-outgoing server.